 The payment or performance bond surety assumes an obligation of its principal with the understanding that either the principal or some third party, known as an indemnitor, will indemnify or hold the surety harmless if the principal fails to fulfill the underlying bonded obligation and the surety sustains a loss.
 The indemnitor may be the bonded principal itself (i.e. the contractor), an owner or one with a financial interest in the principal, or even the spouse of an owner.
 Distinguished from insurance, where the insurer assumes it will sustain a loss if a covered claim occurs, the surety has no expectation of a monetary loss.

 Central to this surety relationship is the written indemnity agreement.
+What is an indemnity agreement for surety?
 Generally speaking, the indemnity provision in the agreement grants the surety the broad legal right to recover from the indemnitor whatever it pays on the principal’s behalf under the related bonds, as well as those amounts for which it remains liable.
-If the clause provides for indemnity to the surety against “liability” as well as against “loss,” the surety may be entitled to indemnification even before payment is made, so long as that liability is fixed.
+If the clause provides for indemnity to the surety against “liability” as well as against “loss,” the surety may be entitled to indemnifying even before payment is made, so long as that liability is fixed.

 Notwithstanding the surety’s broad rights of recovery, the indemnitor may have one or more defenses to a demand for reimbursement.
 Although these defenses historically have not met with much success, a few of the more commonly asserted ones are:

 The principal was not liable for the surety’s payment.

 In other words, if the principal had a valid defense to the claim against the bond, the surety may be barred from seeking reimbursement from the indemnitor.
 This defense may be your best bet.
 But be aware that most indemnity agreements grant the surety very broad discretion to pay and settle claims.
 Therefore, depending on the circumstances, any loss sustained by the surety may be a reimbursable loss.